Protective Put Options Strategy

 Forgetting About the Holding Period

-Buying a put on a short-term stock holding can suspend the holding period and convert what would have been long-term gains into short-term gains.
+Buying a put on stock you have held for one year or less can affect the holding period and may cause gains tied to the hedge to be treated as short-term under IRS rules.
 The tax cost can exceed the protection value.
 Check the rules before hedging.

 Letting an ITM Put Expire Without Acting

 A put that finishes in the money is worth real money.
-Some brokers will auto-exercise; others will not.
-If the put is in the money and you do nothing, you may either be forced into a stock sale you did not want, or lose the value of the option entirely.
+Expiring listed options are generally processed through OCC exercise-by-exception if they are in the money by the required threshold, unless contrary instructions are submitted, but broker procedures, deadlines, and account-specific rules still matter.
+If the put is in the money and you do nothing, you may be forced into a stock sale you did not want.
 Have a plan before expiration day.

 Protective Put Alternatives and Variations